3060458966/vitaFlow/vitaflow/annotate_server/readme.md

         python calamari_ocr.py

-Output files will to generated to same location where images are
+Output files will to generated to same location where images are present

+__5. Text Annotation__

+WIP

 ## Developer Guide

+### Configuration

+All configuration related to folders required all plugin are store in `vitaflow/annotation_tool/config.py` including tesseract ocr config and creation of required folders if required.

+### Functionality

+#### Folder Structure

+Annotation Tool is build with a flexible design to keep adding features as well as scalable.

+For example, `binarisation`, `receipt localisation` and `image_to_text` features are added as an option feature but can run seperately with out whole pipeline or can be hosted as a micro-service.

+- Folder: Image(Core): Location for storing images required to be annotated.
+- Folder: Cropper(Optional): Location where cropped images are stored.
+- Folder: Binarisation(Core): Location where cropped and gray scaled images are stored.
+- Folder: Annotation(Core): Location where one can find .xml files.

 ![](../../docs/images/PluginModels.png)